Using and Creating Builds

 |builds/sencha-touch-all-compat.js||All||Use to migrate your 1.x app to 2.x|

 Note that the last 3 builds are contained within the 'builds' directory in the SDK download.
-If the table above does not provide sufficient information, the following list provides more detail on the meaning of each option:
+If the table above is not self-explanatory, here's a little more detail on what each option means:

 - Type: either "Core" or "All" - Core includes the base classes but none of the Components, All means everything is included

 - Loader: whether dynamic loading is activated or not.
-Only sencha-touch-debug.js has this activated by default
+Only sencha-touch.js has this activated by default

 - Minified: means the build has been compressed with YUI compressor